Applied AI

 Agent Roles, Autonomy Levels, and Policy Enforcement

-Agents should have clearly defined roles and autonomy boundaries, from advisory assistants to fully autonomous executors.
-A pragmatic approach enforces policy at the boundary: only after validation against data quality, risk thresholds, and safety constraints should agents execute remediation.
-Hierarchical or federated agents can coordinate across domains, with a central policy repository that defines guardrails, escalation paths, and compliance rules.
-Decoupling decision-making from action execution reduces risk by enabling simulation, dry-runs, and rollback capabilities.
+Agents must have clear roles and autonomy boundaries.
+A practical approach enforces policy at the boundary: data-quality checks, risk thresholds, and safety constraints gate execution.
+Federated agents can coordinate across domains with a central policy repository that defines guardrails and escalation paths.

 Data Consistency, Idempotency, and Data Quality